cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

   beforeEach(function(){
     // before each test, we can automatically preserve the
     // 'session_id' and 'remember_token' cookies. this means they
-    // will not be removed when the NEXT test starts. thus they
+    // will not be cleared before the NEXT test starts.
-    // are preserved once after this test ends.
     //
-    // the name of your cookies will likely be different, this is
+    // the name of your cookies will likely be different
-    // just a simple example
+    // this is just a simple example Cypress.Cookies.preserveOnce("session_id", "remember_token")
-    Cypress.Cookies.preserveOnce("session_id", "remember_token")
   })